KaiWalter/automate-posts/posts/private-link-port-forward.md

 > a. converting to base 64 avoids having to deal with line breaks or other control characters in the variables
 >
 > b.
-I had the feeling that changes to one of the `cloud-init.txt` files only got picked up by `azd up` but not with `azd infra create`; I'll observe further and create an issue with <https://github.com/Azure/azure-dev/issues> in case I can reproduce it; this lagging update of `cloud-init.txt` on the scaleset let me to figur out [how to check, which content of cloud-init.txt was used during deployment or reimaging](https://stackoverflow.com/questions/75956905/who-can-i-check-if-the-correct-version-of-cloud-init-txt-was-used-on-my-linux-az/75956906#75956906)
+I started having `scripts/set-environment.sh` as a `preifnracreate` or `preup` hook but experienced that changes made in such a hook script to e.g. `cloud-init.txt` were not picked up consistently.
+Values seemed to be cached somewhere.
+This lagging update of `cloud-init.txt` on the scaleset let me to figure out [how to check, which content of cloud-init.txt was used during deployment or reimaging](https://stackoverflow.com/questions/75956905/who-can-i-check-if-the-correct-version-of-cloud-init-txt-was-used-on-my-linux-az/75956906#75956906).

-After the deployment I immediately stop Azure Container Instances to not induce cost permanently - with `hooks/post-provision.sh` ...
+After the deployment I immediately stop Azure Container Instances to not induce cost permanently - using the post provisioning hook `hooks/post-provision.sh` ...

 ```shell
 #!/bin/bash